무료 차트를 오늘 받아가세요!

 Wayne Shorter - Speak no evil

-So now that you have some of the basic chord vocabularies under your belt, let’s continue to expand your piano chord skills and knowledge!
+So now that you have some basic chord vocabulary under your belt, let's continue to expand your piano chord skills and knowledge!

 Why are piano chords useful?